The 60+ Best Project Management Software To Work Faster In 2023

 35. Hubspot

-While HubSpot Task Management Software isn’t a project management tool per-se, this CRM platform has project and task management capabilities, which are also available in the free plan.
+While HubSpot Task Management Software isn’t a project management software per-se, this CRM platform has project and task management capabilities, which are also available in the free plan.
 If you’re a marketer or a salesperson and you’re looking for an integrated tool, then you might consider HubSpot CRM because of the free marketing, sales, lead tracking, and of course, task management tools that are natively integrated.

 Once you want to set a task for a contact, simply choose the company, contact or deal in the HubSpot CRM.
 Click “Create task” and add your details and notes; set a due date; set an email reminder, task type, and task owner (all optional); and then click “Save Task.”